 A great thing about the crew cut is that it suits all hair types, including curly hair.
 So, if you have curly locks, consider the look for your next hairstyle.
-By opting for a crew cut, you’ll be selecting a stylishly short haircut that will keep any wild waves and curls under control.
+By opting for this style, you’ll be selecting a stylishly short haircut that will keep any wild waves and curls under control.
 While the length on top will be just enough to show off your natural texture and style, the shaved sides will keep everything neat and elegant.
 As such, the look is perfect for both in the office and after hours.

-8. Silver Crew Cut
+8. Grey Hair Crew Cut

-Think the crew cut is just for gents in their 20s and 30s?
-Think again.
 This great cut can suit men of all ages and makes a particularly dapper grey hairstyle.
 So, if you have silver strands, why not give a crew cut a try?
 Thanks to its short length, this stylish cut can provide the type of sophistication and polish that’s ideal for mature men.
 Just don’t forget to add a little bit of texture.
 While a relaxed silver crew cut will appear fresh and contemporary, an overly neat version may come across as stuffy and outdated.

 9. Ivy League Crew Cut

 An Ivy League crew cut, which is sometimes just known as an Ivy League, is a longer version of the classic crew cut.
 The style, which also originates from American Ivy League schools like Harvard and Princeton, features hair on top of the head that is long enough to wear with a side part.
 Overall, the appearance of this cut is dapper and seriously stylish.
 The look also makes a fantastic option for anyone who is thinking of growing out a current crew cut into a longer style.
 Just remember to keep the sides neatly tapered, and the top combed to perfection.